titusjan/argos/README.md

 ##### 1D Line Plot Inspector

 The `1D Line Plot` inspector contains a line plot widget.
-You can use the left mouse button to pan, and the mouse wheel to zoom in and out.
+It uses [PyQtGraph](http://pyqtgraph.org/) as the underlying plot engine.
+Just as in PyQtGraph you can use the left mouse button to pan, and the mouse wheel to zoom in and out.
 If you drag while your mouse cursor in above the X or Y axis, panning will be only in that direction.
 Similarly zooming with the mouse wheel will will only zoom on that axis.
 The right mouse button will bring up a context menu with choices to reset one, or both, axes to their default range (i.e. setting the axis auto-range on).

-If the axis auto-range mode is on the axis range is calculated from the plot data.
+If the axis auto-range mode is on, the axis range is calculated from the plot data.
 By default this is delegated to PyQtGraph, but by setting the `y-axis/range/autorange/method` option, you can let the auto-range method discard a percentage of the outliers.